Leon-J-Qian/NCAA_regeneration_by_PDB_ROTAMERS/README.md

 Finally you will find your Rosetta parameter files, Rosetta temporary parameter files, and Gromacs parameter files in the current folder
 ## PDB ROTAMERS Generation
 ### Input
-To generate PDB ROTAMERS, two input files are required here£∫
+To generate PDB ROTAMERS, two input files are required here¬£¬∫
 - input.smiles
 which is the same as the one used in the parameterization process
 - UAA_temps.params